 - Dashboard shows you what you need to know about your course right now and tells you what's coming soon.
 It includes alerts about lessons, tests, discussions, and assignments; a schedule of upcoming meeting times and other events; a list of currently-available discussions; and the course bulletin board.

-- Info shows you essential course information—everything from description to availability dates to number of credits/hours.
+- Syllabus shows you essential course information—everything from description to availability dates to number of credits/hours.
 You can also find the course reading list, files, supplies, and links.

 - Assignments gives you a list of all the coursework your professor wants you to know about.

 - Lessons are collections of course materials—content, assignments, discussions, links, and files—that cover a particular section of the course curriculum.

 - Discussions are online conversations between your course's professor(s) and students.

 - Conferences are live video/audio sessions conducted by your professor.
 This view only shows when a conference is currently in session.